 - Loss, drifting, or misalignment of remaining teeth.

-If patients in the Norman, Moore and Oklahoma City metro areas are experiencing these symptoms, they should contact Oklahoma Dental Implants and Oral Surgery right away for help.
+If patients are experiencing these symptoms, they should contact Oklahoma Dental Implants and Oral Surgery right away for help.

 What Are the Reasons for Bone Loss?

 As previously mentioned, losing teeth isn’t the only reason the jawbone deteriorates.
 There are plenty of other reasons for a patient to start losing vital bone tissue.
 The following are some of the most common reasons a bone graft is required.